KelvinC181/Pokedeckz-re/README.md

 ### AI Assistance Declaration

 This project was developed with the assistance of AI tools, including GitHub Copilot.
-These tools were used to help generate code snippets, provide suggestions, and improve overall productivity during the development process.
-While AI tools provided valuable assistance, all final decisions and implementations were made by the project developer.
+Co-pilot was used to assist the completetion of my project in terms of efficiency.

+Co-pilot was used in the following context:
+  - generation of user story
+  - generation of unit tests
+  - code debugging

 ### Content